13750416301/Game/README.md

-These are some codes I wrote when I was learning game coding.
+These are some codes I wrote when I was learning html game coding.